ruaavell/ThermixAI/README.md

 # 📖 About

-ThermixAI is an AI-powered hardware monitoring application built for Windows.
+**ThermixAI** is a next-generation AI-powered hardware monitoring application for Windows.

-Unlike traditional monitoring software, ThermixAI does more than display temperatures and usage statistics.

-It continuously analyzes your computer's hardware, understands your system configuration, detects abnormal behavior, researches hardware-specific information, and provides intelligent maintenance recommendations.
+Unlike traditional monitoring software, ThermixAI doesn't just display temperatures and hardware statistics.
+It understands your hardware, analyzes real-time sensor data, compares values against known hardware behavior, researches trusted technical sources when needed, and provides intelligent maintenance recommendations.

 Our goal is simple:

-> **Transform raw hardware data into meaningful insights.**
+> **Turn raw hardware data into actionable insights.**

 ---